solana-labs/solana/book/src/transaction.md

 Transactions encode lists of instructions that are executed sequentially, and only committed if all the instructions complete successfully.
-All account states are reverted upon the failure of a transaction.
-Each Transaction details the accounts used, including which must sign and which are credit only, a recent blockhash, the instructions, and any signatures.
+All account updates are reverted upon the failure of a transaction.
+Each transaction details the accounts used, including which must sign and which are credit only, a recent blockhash, the instructions, and any signatures.

 ## Accounts and Signatures

-Each transaction explicitly lists all accounts that it needs access to.
+Each transaction explicitly lists all account public keys referenced by the transaction's instructions.
+A subset of those public keys are each accompanied by a transaction signature.
+Those signatures signal on-chain programs that the account holder has authorized the transaction.
+Typically, the program uses the authorization to permit debiting the account or modifying its data.

-This includes accounts that are transferring tokens, accounts whose user data is being modified, and the program accounts that are being called by the instructions.
-Each account that is not an executable program can be marked as a requiring a signature and/or as credit only.
-All accounts marked as signers must have a valid signature in the transaction's list of signatures before the transaction is considered valid.
-Any accounts marked as credit only may only have their token value increased, and their user data is read only.
-Accounts are locked by the runtime, ensuring that they are not modified by a concurrent program while the transaction is running.
-Credit only accounts can safely be shared, so the runtime will allow multiple concurrent credit only locks on an account.
+The transaction also marks some accounts as *credit-only accounts*.
+The runtime permits credit-only accounts to be credited concurrently.
+If a program attempts to debit a credit-only account or modify its account data, the transaction is rejected by the runtime.

 ## Recent Blockhash